Future-Systems-Lab/HypnoNeuro/gamified_modules/README.md

 ✅ Health Informatics & Blockchain Integration (Johns Hopkins & Blockchain Council)
 ✅ Healthcare Data Scientist and Founder of HypnoNeuro

-This ensures all modules are **expertly guided, evidence-based, and designed to advance decentralized, gamified healing with professional oversight.**
+This ensures all modules are **professionally informed, clinically aligned, and built to advance decentralized, gamified healing with professional oversight.**

 ---